hishambhatti/periodic-pairs/README.md

 # Periodic Pairs

 This is a simple matching game for science-type icons!
-The twist is that YOU design your own gameboard Game available at https://hishambhatti.github.io/periodic-pairs
+The twist is that YOU design your own gameboard!

+Game available at https://hishambhatti.github.io/periodic-pairs

 ![Image of Game Screen](images/gamescreen_big.png)